 - In some cases the full name is a spoiler, see the chapter on instances above for some ways to handle that.

-- Other names this character is known by, such as nick names used by other characters within the story.
+- Other names this character is known by, such as nick names used by other characters within the story, or names appearing in the supplemental sources provided by the developer.
 Since this field does not have any option to hide spoilers, you shouldn't include spoilery names here.
 It is possible to mention such aliases with a [spoiler] tag in the description.